zigitar/servers/src/postgres/README.md

 A Model Context Protocol server that provides read-only access to PostgreSQL databases.
 This server enables LLMs to inspect database schemas and execute read-only queries.

+> [!CAUTION]
+> This server provides database access to AI models.
+If you need to enforce read-only access for security, create a separate database user with only SELECT permissions instead of relying on this server's built-in restrictions.

 ## Components

 ### Tools